 Ticket touts sell tickets at massively inflated prices, and their tickets can often fail to arrive or turn out to be fakes.

 If you do decide to buy from unofficial channels, read our guide to using ticket resale sites first to avoid getting ripped off.

 If tickets sell out before you can get one, consider going to another festival instead.

-Smaller festivals are less crowded and often have great line ups, plus they are a lot cheaper too.
-2000 Trees, for example, costs just £82.52 for a weekend ticket.
+Smaller festivals are less crowded and often have great line-ups, plus they are a lot cheaper too.
+2000 Trees, for example, costs under £115 for a three-day weekend ticket.

 There are plenty of free festivals too: Godiva Festival in Coventry and the Bristol Harbour Festival are both family friendly, but try to find one near to where you live to cut the travel and accommodation costs.

 Many European festivals have strong line-ups and more reliable weather, plus most of them are cheaper than the big British festivals.
 The Independent have looked at why an overseas festival can be a great alternative.